Wilbur Smith

-Wilbur Addison Smith (9 January 1933 – 13 November 2021) was a Zambian-born British-South African novelist specialising in historical fiction about international involvement in Southern Africa across four centuries.
+Wilbur Addison Smith (9 January 1933 – 13 November 2021) was a Northern Rhodesian-born British-South African novelist specializing in historical fiction about international involvement in Southern Africa across four centuries.

-An accountant by training, he gained a film contract with his first published novel When the Lion Feeds.
-This encouraged him to become a full-time writer, and he developed three long chronicles of the South African experience which all became best-sellers.
-He acknowledged his publisher Charles Pick's advice to "write about what you know best", and his work takes in much authentic detail of the local hunting and mining way of life, along with the romance and conflict that goes with it.
+He gained a film contract with his first published novel, When the Lion Feeds, which encouraged him to become a full-time writer.
+He went on to write three long chronicles of the South African experience, which became best-sellers.
+He acknowledged his publisher Charles Pick's advice to "write about what you know best"; his work focuses on southern African ways of life, with emphasis on hunting, mining, romance, and conflict.

-By the time of his death in 2021 he had published 49 books of which he sold over 140 million copies, 24 million of them in Italy (by 2014).
+By the time of his death in 2021, he had published 49 books.
+They have sold at least 140 million copies.